Persuasion with Non-Linear Preferences: Conclusion

 Second, in the informed receiver interpretation of our model mentioned in Section \ref{s:model}, our analysis pertains to disclosure mechanisms that do not first elicit the receiver's type, or \emph{public persuasion} in the language of \citet{KMZL}.
 Public persuasion turns out to be without loss in \citet{KMZL}, as well as in \citet{GS2018}.
 It would be interesting to investigate conditions for the optimality of public persuasion in our more general model, and in particular to see how they relate to our conditions for the optimality of full or negative assortative disclosure.

 Finally, our model could be generalized to allow multidimensional states or actions.
 We suspect that the results of Sections \ref{s:duality}--\ref{s:pairwise} can be generalized, although our analysis is facilitated by the existence of a bijection between actions $a$ and states $\theta^\star (a)$ such that $u(a,\theta^\star (a))=0$ (cf. Assumption \ref{a:sc}).
-Generalizing the other results would require a more general notion of single-dippedness/-peakedness.
-With a unidimensional action and a multidimensional state, one can still define a notion of single-dippedness as inducing higher actions at more extreme states; the appropriate generalization with multidimensional actions is unclear.\footnote{Possibly relevant recent work on multidimensional martingale optimal transport includes \citet{GKL} and \citet{DeMarchTouzi}.} For results on multidimensional persuasion focusing on the simple case, see \citet{DK}.
+Generalizing our other results would require a more general notion of single-dippedness/-peakedness.
+With a unidimensional action and a multidimensional state, one can still define a notion of single-dippedness as inducing higher actions at more extreme states; with multidimensional actions, the appropriate generalization is unclear.\footnote{Possibly relevant recent work on multidimensional martingale optimal transport includes \citet{GKL} and \citet{DeMarchTouzi}.} For results on multidimensional persuasion focusing on the linear case, see \citet{DK}.